 What is Your Approach When it Comes to Leaders Engaging in Conflict Resolution?

 Resolving conflict is similar to what I consider the core of leadership: to behave and communicate in ways to make others feel comfortable sharing their emotions and motivations, then connecting them to your task so they want to do them.
 Resolving conflict means that the task involves someone else with a different goal, which is an external constraint.
 From a leader’s perspective, you’re still working with people’s emotions to help them reach a goal.
 A leader solving an emotional problem with people is like a carpenter solving a problem with wood.
 Our tools of the trade are our social and emotional skills, which we use like carpenters use saws and drills.
 We’re still problem-solving, just in a different domain with different tools.

 If someone were to say to you, “The only way to learn how to be a good entrepreneur is to try, fail, and repeat,” how might you respond?

 I would say, “I agree.”
 The challenge is to overcome the fears, anxieties, and other inhibitions we’ve developed to protect our vulnerabilities around failure.
 Just to know the path doesn’t make it easier to get on it.
 I developed my courses to help people take simple steps to start that path and learn to enjoy it.
 I wish more people recognized the social and emotional challenges in taking responsibility and initiative.

+As I said, people know what skills they need.
+The challenge is developing them, so I suggest a more important question is, “How can people learn the skills they want?”
 I’ve found among seasoned professionals, recent graduates, university students, and even high school students that active, experiential learning from an experienced teacher who knows all three elements of theory, practice, and teaching competency imparts those skills like nothing else.
 No amount of lecture, case study, videos, research papers, and such will give you passion, vision, and so on.